 Southern Highlands is one of our favourite weekend getaways from Sydney.
 Famed for having not one but two statues to go and visit… cricket veteran Don Bradman (there’s even a museum in honour of him) and Marry Poppins.
 Apparently the writer lived here in her teenage years!

 There’s plenty of hikes to take on and waterfalls to visit.
-We love visiting Belmore Falls, Carrington Falls, Fitzroy Falls and Gerringong Falls (just don’t try to get to the bottom of Gerringong Falls as it’s too dangerous, trust me, we tried!).
+You’ll find o Belmore Falls, Carrington Falls, Fitzroy Falls and Gerringong Falls (just don’t try to get to the bottom of Gerringong Falls as it’s too dangerous, trust me, we tried!).

 We also love mooching around the shops in Bowral and recommend visiting Lancelot Hill Antique shop on the main street which is amazing.
 We used to visit a lot of antique stores in England, and this one matches the quality of them easily.

 Also, not forgetting, if you’re a foodies lover, then definitely check out Bowral and Berry.
 Berry is on the map for having some of the best cafes and restaurants in NSW, not forgetting the famous doughnut van.
 You can detour her onto your way into or out of Kangaroo Valley.

 How to get to Southern Highlands By Car: It takes about 1h30 to drive there.
 By Public Transport: Catch a direct train from Sydney and you’ll be in Bowral in 1h30m.